danbrakeley/tmx/README.md

 - [x] Favor streaming (e.g. change `xml.Unmarshal()` to `xml.NewDecoder().Decode()`).
 - [x] Replace TMXURL with something safe to use in a concurrent environment.
+- [ ] Clean up `tmx:"ref"` tag <-- is this needed?
+Just look for LoadRefs on everything?
+- [ ] Build PR to submit back to Noofbiz/tmx

 ## Example Usage